awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

 ## Guide-level Explanation

-Key namespace and key name are configuration values that MAY determine the behavior of a keyring.
+Key namespace and key name are configuration values that determine the behavior of a keyring.

 Provider ID and provider info are values that identify the keyring configuration that can fulfill the keyring's decryption contract.